 Over the last few years, a number of reports have been released stating how dangerous sunlight can be to the integrity of the eye.
 Prolonged direct exposure over the course of a person’s life can easily lead to an array of serious conditions ranging from cataracts to macular degeneration.
 To prevent this, it can be useful to wear polarized prescription sunglasses.
-While all sunglasses are designed to block sunlight from the eyes, prescription glasses fitted with polarized lenses are crafted to provide enhanced protection and improve the wearer’s ability to see in intense light conditions.
+While all prescription sunglasses are designed to block sunlight from the eyes, prescription glasses fitted with polarized lenses are crafted to provide enhanced protection and improve the wearer’s ability to see in intense light conditions.

 Polarized Lenses Reduce Glare